MISP/misp-taxonomies/README.md

 - [NATO Classification Marking](./nato)
 - [Open Threat Taxonomy v1.1 (SANS)](./open_threat)
 - [OSINT Open Source Intelligence - Classification](./osint)
+- [STIX-TTP](./stix-ttp) - Represents the behavior or modus operandi of cyber adversaries as normalized in STIX
 - [Stealth Malware Taxonomy as defined by Joanna Rutkowska](./stealth-malware)
 - [The Permissible Actions Protocol - or short: PAP - was designed to indicate how the received information can be used.](./PAP)
 - [Targeted Threat Index is a metric for assigning an overall threat ranking score to email messages that deliver malware to a victim’s computer.](./targeted-threat-index)